DormantLogician/equal-language-concept/doc/Structure.md

 In this example, capture extracts value of 'B'.

 Labels are also used as placeholders for locations, which may be written to in order to send output outside of program and/or store categories locally, and read from in order to continuously or non-continuously draw categories into a service from outside of program, or to enable one service to read from another service's exports.

+Categories may expand themselves recursively within same category using syntax with caret (^) symbol - for example:

+    ('A['B], 'B O ^['B] O 'D)

+In this example, category 'A' expands itself in middle of own body, making this category into a tree.

 #### 1.2 Variable
     'a